robenkleene/veep.vim/README.md

 ### `:Shgrep[!]`

-Run the builtin `:grep` command using the arguments as `'grepprg'`.
-This populates the quickfix list with the matching lines using `'grepformat'`.
+Run the arguments as a `grep` program, populating the quickfix list with the matching lines.
 With a bang (`!`), it doesn't automatically jump to the first match.

 #### Example